 We know we’re splitting hairs here, but the brew times between the Brikka and the Moka are not identical, so we had to talk about it.
-The Moka brews coffee in four to five minutes while the Brikka does the same in three to four minutes.
+The Moka brews coffee in four to five minutes while the Brikka brews in three to four minutes.
 The reason you get that minute faster brewing speed is due to the dual valve system and increased internal pressure of the Brikka.

-- Espresso Crema
+- Espresso Crema and Caffeine

 Here’s the biggest difference of all.
 Both the Brikka and the Moka make delightfully tasty espresso, but only one produces the frothy goodness of espresso crema, and that’s the Brikka.
 Yet despite that the Moka doesn’t froth up your coffee, it still doesn’t brew faster, which is something to keep in mind.

 Another huge plus with the Brikka over the Moka is that it extracts more caffeine out of the coffee grounds giving you a little extra boost.